auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authorization.md

 It’s important to start by distinguishing between Authentication, Authorization, and Access Control.
 Your Auth0 tenant (your Authorization Server) is typically responsible for Authentication and some or all of Authorization.
 Access Control however must be the responsibility of the Application or API itself, because access control is almost always contextual:

 * **Authentication**: the process of determining if the user is who they say they are.
-* **Authorization**: the proceess of determining what the user is allowed to do in the system.
+* **Authorization**: the proceess of determining what the user is allowed to do in the system based on their consent.
     * **Access Control**: the process of limiting a user to only the actions permitted, based on a combination of who the user is, what they are allowed to do in the system, and their consent.

 Whatever your use case, there are a number of things you will want to consider when looking at functionality and workflow when it comes to authorization: